aery32/aery32-refguide/source/project_structure.rst

 **board.c**

 The default board initialization function can be found here.
 First it sets all GPIO pins to be inputs.
-Then it configures the board's power manager: starts the oscillator and clocks the master clock to 66 MHz.
+Then it configures the board's power manager.
+That's starting the oscillator and setting the master clock frequency to 66 MHz.
 When you are changing the way how the board is initialized this is the place where to do it.

 **aery32/**

 Contains the source files of Aery32 library.
 The archive of the library appers in this directory after the first compile process.
-The ``aery32/`` subdirectory contains the header files, where you can find plenty of documentation.
+The ``aery32/`` subdirectory contains the header files, where you can find plenty of documentation too.
 You can also find the linker scripts here, which are essential files to define the MCU memory structure in liking process.
 However, you should not need to hassle with these files.

 **examples/**